Insurprise/HappyBirthday/README_EN.md

 Thanks to the original project author for open sourcing.
 This project is modified based on [happy-birthday](https://github.com/faahim/happy-birthday).

-If you like this project, you can give it a star ⭐ to encourage me, thank you!

 ## Changelog

 ### v2.0 (2025-02-03)